F-Gray/QCCSRC/README.md

 InputFileReader(MPI_Comm Comm, int SrcThread);
 ```

-All MPI threads initialise the class using the group communicator <i>Comm</i> and the index of the thread which will perform the file read.
-All threads then call the member function ReadInputFile(...) as in example 1.2, and this now automatically distributes the parameters read from the input file to all threads, and makes the result of GetErrorCode() available to all threads.
+All MPI threads initialise the class using the group communicator `Comm` and the index of the thread which will perform the file read.
+All threads then call the member function `ReadInputFile(...)` as in example 1.2, and this now automatically distributes the parameters read from the input file to all threads, and makes the result of `GetErrorCode()` available to all threads.

 ### DataFiles.h

 ### Grids.h

-The <i>Grid</i> class provides a container for 3D (as well as 2D and 1D) datasets.
+The `Grid` class provides a container for 3D (as well as 2D and 1D) datasets.
 It also provides useful capabilities for distributed computing applications, such as the ability to extract subvolumes with extra 'ghost' layers which may be over loop boundaries.

 #### 1. Example of 3D grid